Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 Such a runtime model introduces no conformance issues in itself since XS can alias shared classes, functions and objects if apps modify them.
 However, in order to save ROM and RAM, other restrictions have been introduced:

 - Host functions, i.e. functions implemented in C, are primitive values like booleans, numbers, strings, etc. They are promoted to `Function` objects when necessary.
 - Scripts evaluation is optional.
-So some platforms do not support `eval`, `new Function`, `new AsyncFunction` or `new Generator`.
-But all platforms support `JSON.parse`.
+So some platforms do not support `eval`, `new Function`, etc. But all platforms support `JSON.parse`.
 - Optionnally the XS linker can dead strip ECMAScript built-ins that Moddable apps do not use, and remove `length` and `name` properties from functions.

 Here the conformance is tested on macOS with a traditional runtime model and without any restrictions.
 For each case, XS creates a virtual machine, then parses and runs the script.
 The XS harness, `xst`, uses [LibYAML](http://pyyaml.org/wiki/LibYAML) to load the frontmatter, which contains, among other information, the harness scripts to parse and run before the case script itself.